debjitg97/Employee-Management-Backend/README.md

 * Add, Edit and Delete Employees
 * Add and Edit Departments
 * Get Employee and Department data with server-side pagination, searching and sorting
+* Global exception handling and unified error response structure
+* Unit test cases for the services